devgeonou/yara-senior-devops-assignment/README.md

  curl -L localhost:8090

  ```
- You should see a Hello Wrold! message displayed
+ You should see a Hello World! message displayed